7 Days in Costa Rica: A Solo Route from Arenal to Manuel Antonio

 $1,240 USD

-Could be done cheaper.
-Could definitely be done fancier.
-But for a solo week with genuine wildlife encounters, volcanic hot springs, and cloud forest magic, I'd call that fair.
+It can be done cheaper.
+It can certainly be done fancier.
+But for a solo week of genuine wildlife encounters, volcanic hot springs, and cloud forest magic, that's a fair price.